mParticle/docs/src/pages/guides/data-subject-requests/index.md

 This document uses GDPR language and terminology for simplicity.

-mParticle provides [data privacy controls](/guides/data-privacy-controls) to help you comply with the compliance requirements around consent and data sale opt-out.
+mParticle provides [data privacy controls](/guides/data-privacy-controls) to help you comply with consent and data sale opt-out requirements.

 ## Roles